An empty building needs the right insurance protection.

 Vacant building insurance built to safeguard your business.

 When your commercial building is empty—whether you’re between tenants, waiting for your first tenants, or in the process of renovating—your property is open to increased risk.
 Your normal property insurance might not make the cut.
-Vacant buildings are vulnerable to some serious losses, which is why it’s important you find specialized vacant building insurance to cover your building while it’s empty.
+Vacant buildings are vulnerable to some serious losses, which is why it’s important you find vacant building insurance to cover your building while it’s empty.

 When is a commercial building considered vacant?